 Proposed Method

-In this contribution, two modifications are proposed for CE3-3.4; 1) simplification of MPM list construction by partial unifying the lists.
-2) optimization of the syntax table.
-The purpose of first proposal is to simplify the MPM list construction furthermore without syntax change.
-The purpose of second proposal is to improve coding gain without MPM list change.
-These details are described as “Method 1” and “Method 2” in section 2.1 and 2.2.
+In this contribution, simplification of MPM list construction by partial unifying the lists is proposed.

-Method 1: Simplification of MPM list construction

-Option 1
+List 1

 Figure 3 shows the simplified MPM list construction tree.
 Comparing that of CE3-3.4 in Figure 2, one decision step and one MPM list branch are removed because of integrating the step “A ≠ B && (A || B > DC) && (A || B ≤ DC)” into the step “A = B && (A > DC)” described as yellow color in Figure 3.
 When the two step is unified, redefinition “A = maxAB” is also needed shown in Figure 3.